 How long does online UTI treatment take?

-The 3-hour breakdown
+The timing breakdown

 StepTypical durationWhat's happening